directus-labs/workshops/slides/slides.md

 ### `groupBy`
 Combine with aggregate to group results based on a shared value.
 You can group by multiple fields at the same time.

+Here we group by question and answers so we can get a count of how many respondents chose each answer.
+Perfect for analytics and dashboards.
 ```
 http://localhost:8055/items/answers?aggregate[count]=*&groupBy[]=question_id&groupBy[]=answer
 ```